-February Is Beat The Heat Month And You Can Spay And Neuter Cats At A Discount
+February Is ‘Beat The Heat Month’ And You Can Spay And Neuter Cats At A Discount

 — Kent Animal Shelter (@KentAnimal) January 28, 2017

-The best way to find out the price of having your pet spayed or neutered is by contacting your local shelters and clinics either in person, via the phone or online.
+The best way to find out the price of having your pet spayed or neutered is by contacting your local shelters and clinics either in person, via the phone, or online.
 The ASPCA takes Beat the Heat beyond the pet owner to those who are actively petitioning grants and funds so that local communities will spay cats before they come into heat.
-You can find resources, tips and strategies for those who would like to implement Beat the Heat programs in their communities at the ASPCA official site.
+You can find resources, tips, and strategies for those who would like to implement Beat the Heat programs in their communities at the ASPCA official site.

-Beat the Heat and low-cost spay and neuter programs aren’t just for rescued, shelter cats or those in forever homes.
+Beat the Heat and low-cost spay and neuter programs aren’t just for rescued, shelter cats, or those in forever homes.
 Many communities have launched feral spay and neuter programs to control homeless cat populations.
 Many people are simply unaware of the services available within their own communities.
 Begin by checking with your local branch of the Humane Society to determine what programs and services are available.
 You may find a directory of state resources websites and local Humane Society branches at the official site.

-Spay and neuter programs provide benefits for all including cats and dogs, pet owners, feral cats and communities as a whole.
-One cat can have multiple litters per year, and kittens can become pregnant at nine-months-old.
-If one cat reproduces and has 12 cats per year it’ easy to see how quickly the homeless cat population can explode.
+Spay and neuter programs provide benefits for all including cats and dogs, pet owners, feral cats, and communities as a whole.
+One cat can have multiple litters per year, and kittens can become pregnant at 9-months-old.
+If one cat reproduces and has 12 cats per year, it’s easy to see how quickly the homeless cat population can explode.
 Japan’s Cat Island is a perfect example of how cats can literally multiply to the point they easily outnumber other species.
 Watch the video below of Japan’s infamous Cat Island

 RT Gen2050 our new #spay #neuter #infographic #cats #petoverpopulation #pets pic.twitter.com/Ik5XquLhSm